Organic Produce and Farm Gates

 Donarch Fine Chocolate is another sensory experience to get your taste buds watering.
 The ambient interior of their store in Tenambit is rich and decadent, just like their chocolate treats.
 Family owned and operated, the multi award winning chocolate is handmade parcels of perfection, well worth indulging in.
 If gelato is your treat of choice, do yourself a favour and stop off at Jubilo Gelato.
 Made in Maitland, with fresh local and Australian ingredients, the ever changing flavours are sure to excite, with pistachio, tiramisu, salted butter scotch and Turkish delight to name a few.

-Cellar Door, Wineries and craft beer
+Cellar Door, craft beer and a winery

 Stop off at Maitland’s one and only vineyard, Tranquil Vale.
 Indulge in a complimentary wine tasting of their award winning wines and sit back and enjoy the surroundings, taking it in at your own time, or have a member of the Tranquil team take you through the vines and provide you with a far more holistic and interactive wine experience.
 If you have a few too many here, you can stay the night in one of the cottages that have unobstructed views of the vineyard and hills beyond.